Snap, Crackle & Bop

 Snap, Crackle & Bop (stylised as Snap, Crackle [&] Bop) is the fourth studio album by English poet John Cooper Clarke, released on 16 April 1980 through Epic Records.
 As with Disguise in Love, the album featured The Invisible Girls as the backing band and was produced by Martin Hannett.

-Original first pressings of the LP included a booklet with the lyrics from John Cooper Clarke's 1978 album Disguise in Love together with photographs and artwork, the booklet was housed in a pocket that formed part of the jacket on the LP cover photograph.
+The first pressings included a booklet with the lyrics from Clarke's 1978 album Disguise in Love together with photographs and artwork; the booklet was housed in a pocket that formed part of the jacket on the LP cover photograph.
 The album placed at No. 39 in NME's 1980 Albums of the Year.